Averaging Molecular Dynamics simulations to study the slow-strain rate behavior of metals: Introduction

 Each existing method presents certain drawbacks, which the method discussed herein avoids, either altogether or at least in ways that differ from the existing method.
-The energy-landscape-modification and elevated-temperature methods all fundamentally alter transition rates between states (and typically require some knowledge of and/or assumptions about the underlying kinetics in order to correct for these altered transition rates).
+The energy-landscape-modification and elevated-temperature methods all fundamentally alter transition rates between states (and typically require some knowledge of and, even more typically, assumptions about the underlying kinetics in order to correct for these altered transition rates).
+Moreover, for mechanically driven problems, particularly under strain-controlled loading, repeated explicit exploration of the potential-energy surface is not always necessary and can become prohibitively expensive, since the underlying PES itself evolves with each load increment.
 Pathway-focused methods typically require prior knowledge of and/or assumptions about productive reaction coordinates along which to sample.
-Current methods driven by separation of timescales mentioned in the previous paragraph typically require a) expensive computation of and/or assumptions about a memory kernel that links the fast and slow dynamics or b) an assumption of the fast dynamics in question settling on an equilibrium point in phase space for fixed slow variables (adiabatic elimination or the Tikhonov scheme (see, e.g., \cite{artstein2002singularly, chatterjee2018computing}), which is not satisfied by MD (especially NVE) systems or c) the satisfaction of delicate resonace conditions (\cite[discussion of Takens chaos]{bornemann1998homogenization},\cite{neishtadt2019mechanisms}).
+Current methods driven by separation of timescales mentioned in the previous paragraph typically require a) expensive computation of and/or assumptions about a memory kernel that links the fast and slow dynamics or b) an assumption of the fast dynamics in question settling on an equilibrium point in phase space for fixed slow variables (adiabatic elimination or the Tikhonov scheme (see, e.g., \cite{artstein2002singularly, chatterjee2018computing}), which is not satisfied by MD (especially NVE) systems or c) the satisfaction of delicate resonance conditions (\cite[discussion of Takens chaos]{bornemann1998homogenization}, \cite{neishtadt2019mechanisms}).
 Spatial coarse-graining has a long history of successes and challenges; since these methods act on spatial degrees of freedom, most of these methods could likely be integrated with the approach developed herein in a relatively straightforward manner.

 The separation of timescales of atomic vibrations in MD and applied slow loading leads to singularly perturbed forms of the evolution equations.
 In this context, the coarse-graining scheme named Practical Time Averaging (PTA), originating in \cite{slemrod2012time, AS06} and given definitive form in \cite{chatterjee2018computing}, was developed to understand the behavior of nonlinear systems on a time scale much slower than that of the intrinsic dynamics.
 The technique deals with the averaging of \emph{singularly perturbed} differential equations, which involve a small parameter representing the ratio between the fast and slow fundamental time periods involved and the goal of PTA is to develop a tool to model the limiting behavior as the parameter tends to zero.
 For small values of the parameter, the direct simulation of the underlying nonlinear dynamics becomes infeasible due to the restriction on the time-step.
 Hence, instead of evolving the fast dynamics, \emph{slow} variables were introduced as averages of the state function of the fast dynamics.
 The scheme also provides the evolution of \emph{slow} variables, which gives a measurement of the underlying intrinsic fast dynamics.
 In \cite{chatterjee2018computing} a further improvement of the scheme is developed, describing a procedure to obtain the initial conditions of the fast trajectory of the state at a time in the future on the slow time scale, not accessible using a direct calculation with the fast dynamics.
 They also demonstrated the application of the scheme to problems that involve both conservative as well as dissipative microscopic dynamics such as slowly evolving fast oscillations, exponential decay, and even sharp jump (i.e., fast behavior) in the evolution of the \emph{slow} variable.